Updated: May 5 2021

 In the Discovery phase, the SAP Readiness Check is run.
 It identifies potential blockers like un-supported add-ons.
 It checks compatibility with your landscape e.g. SCM and CRM.
 It identifies which simplification items are relevant.
 It reviews the work involved in custom code migration.
 It will identify preparation activities that must be undertaken in your existing system e.g. data archiving and converting from leading with customer and vendor master data to business partners.
 Minimum requirements for a system conversion include SAP ECC 6.0 EHP xx, AnyDB or HANA, Unicode and ABAP Single Stack.

 In the Explore phase, the production system is copied to a sandbox and a full conversion in done.
 Much of the existing configuration will work unchanged.
-The project team perform a fit-to-standard analysis to validate the solution functionality and to confirm that the existing and new business requirements can be satisfied.
-Some new requirements will be driven by the SAP S/4HANA Simplification Items.
-The fit-to-standard analysis will check that old processes continue to work and identify changes caused by or enabled by the system conversion.
+Some customers choose to do a technical system conversion and minimize solution changes.
+After the technical go-live, a separate project can deliver S/4HANA enabled improvements.
+The project team perform a light fit-to-standard analysis to validate any new solution functionality and to confirm that any new business requirements can be satisfied.
+Some new requirements will be driven by SAP S/4HANA Simplification Items.
+Most Simplification Items (e.g. 90%) are purely technical and do not require Fit-to-Standard work.
+Regression testing will check that unchanged processes continue to work as before.
 The development system is converted ready for the Realize phase The conversion process is optimized until you are ready to convert the production system in the deploy phase.
 The conversion consists of a database migration to HANA, a software update (like an upgrade) and then an automated conversion to the new data model.
 After the initial data model conversion, the Finance application requires configuration and a second data model conversion is done.

 A considerable amount of SAP standard code from the ERP solution has been simplified in SAP S/4HANA.
 Measures were taken to make the solution as compatible with customer custom code as possible.
 For example, CDS compatibility views are available that provide an old view of new data models and many APIs will work unchanged.
 SAP provides tools to identify what code needs to be adjusted.
 Tools are also available to semi-automate some of the code adaption.